Cianne Fragione: Career

 As Fragione moved from dance to the visual arts, she maintained a sensibility for rhythm and gesture: "The mark, as Fragione understands it, fulfills the way in which, as an artist, she uses her body.
 It is naturally generative.
 Creation arises from movement."
 In 2003, she presented her series of 14 pieces, No Greater Love: Stations of the Cross From a Woman’s Perspective, at the Indianapolis Art Center in a group exhibition on the intersection of religion and politics.
 Assembling debris from a Catholic church being renovated in Louisville, Kentucky, Fragione reinterpreted the well-known motif of Christ's execution through the eyes of the women who knew him.
 Her use of old newspapers, vintage textiles, photographs and other fragments frames the narrative as one consisting of personal relationships rather than abstract ideals.

+In 2024, Saint Mary's College Museum of Art presented a solo exhibition of mixed-media paintings, drawings, and sculptures titled Isole: A Voyage Among My Dreams.
+Isole: A Voyage Among My Dreams was shown alongsideVisceral Processes, an exhibition of work by Jay Defeo, Frank Lobdell, and Manuel Neri, artists who mentored Fragione while she was a student in the 1980's.
+The presentation of the two shows in dialogue with each other testifies to the enduring legacy of the Bay Area Funk movement as exemplified in Fragione's use of found materials, rough surfaces, and torn edges.

+In 2025, in a solo exhibition titled What Remains at Nunu Fine Art Gallery in New York, NY, Fragione presented nearly thirty wall-based works of painting, drawing, assemblage, and sculptures, several of which respond to the poetry of Eugenio Montale.

-Her work has been exhibited over the US and Italy in numerous independent galleries, as well as in public institutions like the Textile Museum, and the Katzen Art Center.
+Her work has been exhibited over the US and Italy in numerous independent galleries, as well as in public institutions like the Textile Museum and the Katzen Art Center.

 Style and influences

 Fragione's work draws from a wide variety of influences from Renaissance artists like Giovanni Bellini, Titian, and Agnolo Bronzino to twentieth-century artists like John Singer Sargent, Cy Twombly and Joan Mitchell.
 Her interactions with Bay Area artists also imbued her paintings with a strong reliance on gesture and natural color.
 Fragione is often compared to Twombly due to her use of collage, scrawling lines, fragmented words and inspiration from antiquity, however she maintains that her work is thematically different: "He's older than me, but I came to this by another path," she said in an interview in 2019.
 Earlier in her career, Fragione switched between painting and assemblage, but since the late 1990's she has developed the two together into a fully idiosyncratic style of labor-intensive paintings with highly textured surfaces.
 Her piece Reliquary, for example, is a wall-mounted assemblage layered with items that suggest daily life like letters, gloves, beads, ceramic and marble shards, buttons, and coins.
-Coated with white oil paint, this work exemplifies the synthesis of painting and assemblage create layers of meaning.
+Coated with white oil paint, this work exemplifies the synthesis of painting and assemblage to create layers of meaning.